madsmty/ExpressJS_Lab/readme.md

-# ExpressJs Lab 2
+# ExpressJs Lab 3

 ### Overview

 This lab is intended to introduce ExpressJS.
-Lab 2 consists in setting up new endpoints, returning data from predefined data files, and creating unit tests for the new endpoints.
+Lab 3 consists in adding controller and transformer folders.
+Setup a transformer function, and read parameters passed to the enpoint.

 [Instructions](./instructions.md)